ALERT: Join my reader mailing list + get a free steamy psychological thriller!

 FOR READERS:

 As a welcome gift, you’ll receive a brand-new steamy psychological thriller short story right away.
-At the end, you’ll find an exclusive sneak peek at my next book, including a full summary, a cover teaser, and the prologue.
-AHHHHHHH I’M SO HYPED!
+At the end, you’ll find an exclusive sneak peek at my next book, You’re Overthinking This.

 FOR AUTHORS:

 Do nothing.
-I mean, keep reading this article and, like, breathing and stuff.
-But simply stay subscribed to this Substack to keep getting my tips and tea on publishing!
+I mean, keep reading this article and breathing and stuff.
+But simply stay subscribed to this Substack.
+This is where I focus on publishing, book marketing, and writing tips for fellow authors, and I’m documenting my self-publishing journey along the way.

 The reason for the great newsletter split